jgoodrich77/hookupJS/test-code/standalone/search-ranking/README.md

 - CSE CX & API Key
   You can generate one from here (https://www.google.com/cse/create/new).

+- CSE Whitelist IP (for dev and production machines).
+  Google requires each machine accessing the API key will need to be authorized from the Google backend.

 ## Credits
 - Hans Doller <hans.doller@hookupjs.com>
 - Jeremy Goodrich <jeremy.goodrich@hookupjs.com>